GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Framework

 \ours{} automatically identifies and validates explanations for a differentiable classifier $M$.
 An \emph{explanation}, here, describes features, attributes, or concepts that are significant to the classifier's decision.
 Explanations should be meaningful to humans and faithful to the classifier's behavior.

-\myparagraph{Overview.} \ours{} follows four stages (\autoref{fig:overview}).
-In Stage~1 (\autoref{sec:model:counterfactual}), it creates local explanations by generating several counterfactual explanations, highlighting faithful visual features relevant to $M$'s decision at the individual input level.
+\paragraph{Overview.} \ours{} follows four stages (\autoref{fig:overview}).
+In Stage~1 (\autoref{sec:model:counterfactual}), it creates local explanations by generating several counterfactual input-pairs, highlighting faithful visual features relevant to $M$'s decision at the individual input level.
 In Stage~2 (\autoref{sec:model:change_caption}), it uses a Vision Language Model (VLM) to translate the differences between each image in a counterfactual pair into interpretable text descriptions.
 In Stage~3 (\autoref{sec:model:llm}), \ours{} employs an LLM to identify recurrent patterns on those local explanations to obtain global candidate explanations.
-Finally, in Stage~4 (\autoref{sec:model:verification}), we evaluate those candidate explanations on correlation and causal metrics, measuring whether they faithfully reflect $M$'s decision process.
+Finally, in Stage~4 (\autoref{sec:model:verification}), it evaluates the candidate explanations on causal metrics, measuring their faithfulness to $M$'s decision process.